WhatsApp

 Lying on the back may encourage the tongue and soft tissues to fall backwards, potentially obstructing the airway.

-Sleep apnoea may be linked with several health conditions.
+Sleep apnea may be linked with several health conditions.
 These associations have been observed in clinical studies, though the extent of risk can vary from person to person.

 Repeated drops in oxygen during sleep may contribute to elevated blood pressure levels.